License: Academia

 A licentiate is an academic degree that traditionally conferred the license to teach at a university or to practice a particular profession.
 The term survived despite the fact that nowadays a doctorate is typically needed in order to teach at a university.
 The term is also used for a person who holds a licentiate.
 In English, the degree has never been called a license.
 In France, the licence is the first degree awarded in Universities.

 In Sweden, Finland, and in some other European university systems, a 'licentiate' is a postgraduate degree between the master's degree and the doctorate.
 The licentiate is a popular choice in those countries where a full doctoral degree would take five or more years to achieve.

 Vehicle licensing

-A license to driving certain vehicles has been applied to many countries around the world.
-Being allowed to drive a certain vehicle requires a specific driving license, the type of license depending on the type of vehicle.
+A vehicle license is required in most countries to legally drive a vehicle on public roads.
+This typically involves obtaining a driver's license, which is granted based on an individual's ability to operate specific types of vehicles.
+The requirements and processes for obtaining a driver's license vary from country to country and may depend on the type of vehicle one intends to drive.